forestryio/forestry.io/hugo/content/docs/quickstart/tour.md

 [Sign up](https://app.forestry.io/signup) for a Forestry account, and then navigate to the [dashboard](https://app.forestry.io/dashboard).

-1. Click "Try our Jekyll starter template!"
+1. Click "Try our on of our starter templates"
-2. Select your Git Provider from the list of options. _Bitbucket users need to copy the_ [_demo repository_](https://github.com/forestryio-templates/belkirk-jekyll-demo) _to their account and select "Jekyll" in the first step._
+2. Select your Git Provider from the list of options. _BitBucket users need to select their SSG first and then copy the repository URL_.
 3. A window will open asking you to give Forestry access to your repositories. _If you are not already logged in, your provider will prompt you for login credentials first._
 4. Click "Authorize application" and wait a few seconds for the window to close.
 5. Give the new repository a name, or keep the default: `forestry-demo`